- The LDN Target Setting Programme

 Today is a new day for the land

-To date, 120 countries have participated in the LDN TSP.
+To date, 120 countries have participated in the LDN TSP (see list).
 This global programme is implemented in cooperation with numerous partners, including the Global Environment Facility (GEF), the International Union for Conservation of Nature (IUCN), Food and Agriculture Organization of the United Nations (FAO), United Nations Development Programme (UNDP), United Nations Environment Programme (UNEP), the European Space Agency, International Soil Reference and Information Centre, Joint Research Centre of the European Commission, World Resources Institute (WRI), Soil Leadership Academy (SLA), and the Government of the Republic of Turkey (though the Ankara Initiative), Germany, France, Luxembourg, Spain, Trinidad and Tobago, and the Republic of Korea (through the Changwon Initiative).